albert-carreras/habby-web/docs/README.md

-# Habby - Minimalist Journal & Habit Tracker

-## Documentation
+# Documentation

-Welcome to the documentation for Habby, a minimalist journaling and habit tracking app built with React Native and Expo.
+Welcome to the documentation for habby, a minimalist journaling and habit tracking app built with React Native and Expo.

 This documentation provides comprehensive details about the application's architecture, features, and implementation.